-Our teams in West Africa work in four different countries.
-Their work spans many people groups and languages, takes place in rural and urban settings, and ranges from education as mission to business as mission to evangelism and church planting.
+We work in four different countries in West Africa.
+The work spans many people groups and languages, takes place in rural and urban settings, and ranges from education as mission to business as mission to evangelism and church planting.

 The nations in this region are hot cultures, meaning relationships are incredibly important, people are always more important than systems, and goals are achieved through relationships.
 If someone is joining this team from a western culture, they will be confronted with a huge difference in systems, their definition of efficiency will not be the norm.